 - Tel: +66 (0)76 211 167 and +66 (0)76 211 281

-Baan Teelanka – Upside Down House has opened in April 2014 and is certainly one of the most innovative and original attractions in Phuket Island.
-Located on the By-pass Road in the northern outskirts of Phuket Town, it is a three-storey house built leaning on its roof and adorned with a maze-shaped garden in its backyard; two different attractions in one place!
+Baan Teelanka – Upside Down House - opened in April 2014 and is one of the most innovative and original attractions on Phuket Island.
+Located on the Bypass Road on the northern outskirts of Phuket Town, Baan Teelanka features no less than three exciting attractions/activities to entertain the whole family.
+Baan Teelanka itself is a three-storey Read More...

 - Opening Hours: From 10:00-18:00